Kinvert/resume/README.md

 ### Logitech Driver Using Assembly - Christmas Break 2010-2011
 https://www.youtube.com/watch?v=XJqs5wlxxEY
 I reverse engineered how the joystick worked, and replaced the board so it would work with microcontrollers.

+## Simulations
+I've written simulation algorithms over the years.
+This is where I'll add old ones I find or new ones I write.

+### Brake Rotor Heat Transfer - 2012
+Simulating temperatures in brake rotors.